ethanpartida/MMM-MyStudyLife/README.md

 # MMM-MyStudyLife
 This is a module for [MagicMirror](https://github.com/MichMich/MagicMirror/tree/develop).
 It displays info from the website [MyStudyLife](https://www.mystudylife.com/).
 It syncs and displays your class schedule plus upcoming exams and tasks.
-Each indivual class, exam, and task is colorcoded to the colors used in [MyStudyLife](https://www.mystudylife.com/).
+Each individual class, exam, and task is colorcoded to the colors used in [MyStudyLife](https://www.mystudylife.com/).
 ![Screenshot of Module](https://github.com/ethanpartida/MMM-MyStudyLife/blob/master/Screenshot.PNG)

 ## Installation